-Yet another simple, tasteful ticker from Chicago’s Oak & Oscar
+Yet another simple, tasteful ticker from the Chicago brand

 For all the micro watch brands that have been clogging up your feeds over the past year or so, their Kickstarter campaigns so often ringing with that off-putting desperation that’s become the hallmark of a certain kind of internet upstart, Oak & Oscar is refreshingly different.